7 sexual health services you can get from the comfort of your own home

 1. Birth control prescriptions and delivery

 While we’re not at the point yet where we can buy birth control pills over the counter (we’re working on it!), you can get birth control prescribed by a telehealth provider and get your birth control delivered right to your door.
-There are a bunch of services out there for getting birth control pills without physically going to see a health care provider, including Hers, HeyDoctor, Lemonaid Health, Nurx, Pandia Health, Pill Club, PillPack, Planned Parenthood Direct, Prjkt Ruby, Simple Health, and Twentyeight Health.
+There are a bunch of services out there for getting birth control pills without physically going to see a health care provider, including Hers, GoodRx, Lemonaid Health, Nurx, Pandia Health, Pill Club, PillPack, Planned Parenthood Direct, Prjkt Ruby, and Twentyeight Health.
 Some of these services also offer other types of hormonal BC options, like the patch and the ring.

 2. Emergency contraception prescriptions and delivery

 If you need emergency contraception right now—maybe the condom broke or you just didn’t realize you were in the fertile part of your cycle—then it’s best to go to the pharmacy.
 But you can also get emergency contraception before you need it.
 And if you’re not interested in getting pregnant any time soon, why not stock up on the morning after pill from so you have it in an emergency?
 So much less stressful.
 Many of the services listed above that offer birth control also offer emergency contraception.

 STI testing is one of those tasks that no one really wants to do, but most everyone really should do.
 One way to make the whole process easier (and much less awkward) is getting a kit and doing it at home.
 For at-home STI testing, the telehealth company Nurx offers a variety of options, which you can tailor to your needs.
 They take most insurance, too!
 Other telehealth companies that offer at-home STI testing include LetsGetChecked, myLAB Box, and Everlywell.